During a dramatic moment, there is Narm: a line is said too emphatically, or the alien is obviously a guy in a rubber suit.

 Perhaps the rest of the work is so good, and they are too wrapped up in it to be bothered.
 Or what's cheesy is more the fun kind of cheesy, so they are happy, but not laughing.
-Or maybe Rule Of Cool is working its magic.
+Or maybe Rule of Cool is working its magic.
 Or maybe it was supposed to seem somewhat cheesy.
-Or perhaps the Narm feels natural in the scenario presented (see image).
+Or perhaps the Narm feels natural in the scenario presented.

 This is Narm Charm, something that by all reason should kill the drama, but doesn't.
-Of course this is subjective.
-Some people will still find the scene to be true narm.
-Others will find no narm at all.
-But to some, it's Narm Charm and all part of the fun.
+Some people will still find the scene to be true narm and others will find no narm at all.
+To some, it's Narm Charm and all part of the fun.